Narrative

 What Does Judges 6:37-38 Mean?

-Judges 6:37-38 describes Gideon placing a fleece of wool on the threshing floor and asking God to make dew fall only on the fleece while the ground around it stayed dry - a sign that God would use him to save Israel.
-When God granted this unusual request, it showed His patience and willingness to strengthen Gideon’s faith.
-This moment highlights how God meets us in our doubts with grace, not anger.
+Judges 6:37-38 describes Gideon placing a fleece of wool on the threshing floor and asking God to make dew fall only on the fleece while the ground around it stays dry.
+This was a test to see if God would truly use him to save Israel, as God had promised.
+When Gideon found the fleece soaked with dew and the ground dry, he saw it as a sign of God's power and faithfulness.

 Judges 6:37-38